-For most marketing agencies, link building is a necessary hassle.
+For most marketing agencies, their link building service is a necessary hassle.
 It’s practically impossible to improve your clients’ SEO rankings, or earn them respectable referral traffic, without an ongoing link building campaign.
 But without the right staff, the right knowledge, or the right investments, link building can be both time-consuming and fruitless.

 That’s where outsourcing comes in; it’s a convenient way to build links that relies on a link building specialist.
 But as I wrote in The Agency SEO Pro’s Guide to Link Building, if you aren’t careful, even your best link building efforts with an outside agency could wind up hurting you.

 The Advantages of Outsourcing Link Building for Agencies